 What is Sports Massage?

-Sports massage is a category of massage therapy specializing in the treatment of athletes and athletic injuries.
+Sports massage is a category of massage therapy specializing in the treatment of athletes and active people and sports injuries.

 In encompasses the following categories and concepts: